Information for the 2017–2019 FKD Memorial Fellowship will be posted in the Fall of 2016.

 In the first year of the two-year fellowship program, the Junior Fellow will assist the resource/grants management team in PM/WRA, gaining an overview of how the office operates and supports conventional weapons destruction (CWD) programs around the world.
 In the second year, the Junior Fellow will become the Senior Fellow and be expected to build off this knowledge base and begin supporting the program management team at PM/WRA in overseeing portfolios of CWD programs.
 The two-year process will include opportunities to be exposed to the breadth of DoS and USG activities in post-conflict communities and thus is oriented toward developing fellows’ careers.

 During the entire experience, fellows will serve as assistants to PM/WRA staff and have a variety of support responsibilities.
 These might include writing official blog posts and assisting with publications; conducting issue research; preparing presentations and talking points; organizing WRA-hosted conferences; processing grant documents; and traveling on program assessment visits.
-Recently, the fellow has also assisted in organizing and managing budgets, country program planning, and speaking on behalf of PM/WRA.
+Recently, the fellows have also assisted in organizing and managing budgets, strategic planning, and speaking on behalf of PM/WRA.

 Aside from being one of the few fellowship opportunities at the State Department that is paid, it is the only one of its kind that allows the fellow the possibility to travel.
-Past fellows have traveled to places such as Afghanistan, Azerbaijan, Cambodia, Djibouti, Guinea-Bissau, Jordan, Laos PDR, Mozambique, Peru, Senegal, Sri Lanka, Sudan, Switzerland, Thailand, Vietnam and the West Bank.
+Past fellows have traveled to places such as Afghanistan, Azerbaijan, Cambodia, Colombia, Djibouti, El Salvador, Guinea-Bissau, Honduras, Israel, Jordan, Laos PDR, Mozambique, Peru, Senegal, South Sudan, Sri Lanka, Sudan, Switzerland, Tajikistan, Thailand, Vietnam and the West Bank.

-Note: While many past fellows have had the opportunity to travel as part of their fellowship experience, travel is not guaranteed and is subject to availability of funds.
+Note: While many past fellows have had the opportunity to travel as part of their fellowship experience, travel is not guaranteed and is subject to approval and availability of funds.

 PLEASE NOTE THE DIFFERENT MAILING & PHYSICAL ADDRESSES:

 Application being mailed via US POSTAL SERVICE should be addressed to: CISR Fellowship Coordinator, JMU MSC 4902, 800 South Main St., Harrisonburg, VA, 22807

-Applications being delivered via FED EX, UPS or hand delivery should be addressed to: CISR Fellowship Coordinator, 1401 Technology Drive, Suite 120, Room 1182, Harrisonburg, VA, 22802.
+Applications being delivered via FED EX, UPS or hand delivery should be addressed to: CISR Fellowship Coordinator, James Madison University, Wilson Hall, Suite 113, Harrisonburg, VA, 22807

 |Where will the fellow work?||U.S. Department of State in Washington, D.C.|